lakshyarao22/alexa/Optimize-libcurl.md

 At this point, you should have all your libraries under `$OPTIMIZED_TARGET_DIR/lib`.

-## Pass Optimized libcurl to the Alexa Client SDK
+## Pass optimized libcurl to the Alexa Client SDK

 In this section, we will pass the optimized `libcurl` to the make process.
 We assume that the source code for Alexa Client SDK is located in `$ACSDK_SOURCE_DIR` and the build directory is `$ACSDK_BUILD_DIR`.
 ```